 Application Submittal Certification

 I certify under penalty of perjury under the laws of the State of California that this document and all attachments including verification of mileage of sewer lines were prepared under my direction and supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, to the best of my knowledge and belief, the information submitted is true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment.

-Additionally, I certify that the provisions of the Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, including electronic reporting of all sanitary sewer spills and development and implementation of a sewer system management plan, will be complied with.

 Printed Name: Title: Signature: Date: